osc-delft/newsletters/README.md

   - The items added to the item collection issue is copied into the HackMD draft upon review.
 - The day before the newsletter is sent, Emmy reviews all items proposed on the draft and in the relevant issues.
 - The newsletter is sent!
 The final draft on HackMD is pushed and the writing branch is merged into `main` then deleted.
 At the same time, a new `write-[month]` branch, items collection issue and HackMD draft is started for the next newsletter.

+## Roadmap
+We still have to upload some of our past newsletters (where possible).